 Thirty credits for prior nursing course work is awarded within the framework of the Connecticut Articulation Agreement.

-To learn more about university credit transfers please refer to the Connecticut Community College Nursing Program (CT-CCNP) & Southern Connecticut State University RN-BSN Program Comparison Chart.
+To learn more about university credit transfers please refer to the Connecticut Community College Nursing Program (CT-CCNP) & Southern Connecticut State University RN-BS Program Comparison Chart.